dokgaebi/characteristic-based-alerting/README.md

 Alert fatigue often results from 2 root causes:
 Insufficiently tuned alerts/notables
-Alerts need to be tuned/created such that the ratio of positives to false-positives is extremely low Tuning needs to be conducted continuously and vigorously to ensure alerts are as refined and current as possible Inability to tune alerts/notables due to network design/use limitations Networks that are inherently insecure or where policies are lax or not enforced will cause even perfectly tuned alerts to have a high false positive rate
+Alerts need to be tuned/created such that the ratio of positives to false-positives is extremely low.
+Tuning needs to be conducted continuously and vigorously to ensure alerts are as refined and current as possible.
+Inability to tune alerts/notables due to network design/use limitations Networks that are inherently insecure or where policies are lax or not enforced will cause even perfectly tuned alerts to have a high false positive rate.
 Security operating in isolation will ot overcome this shortfall, SecOps working together with enterprise architecture will need to investigate and alleviate the experienced issues.

 These solutions are extremely difficult to achieve for the majority of enterprises, as such strategies have been developed to sort the wheat from the chaff.
 Strategies such as risk based alerting can greatly assist in sorting through the chaff but the addition of an abstraction layer can cause particularly subtle attacks to go unnoticed.